NeuroSimo/neurosimo/project_template/decider/README.md

 - `1.0`: First processing at 1.0s, then every `periodic_processing_interval`
 - `0.5`: First processing at 0.5s (useful for offset timing)

-**Note:** This parameter is optional and primarily exists for precise timing control.
+**Note:** Only relevant when `periodic_processing_enabled` is `True`.
+This parameter is optional and primarily exists for precise timing control.
 Most users should omit it and use the default behavior.

 #### `sample_window` (list)
 Two-element list `[earliest_sample, latest_sample]` defining the buffer size relative to current sample.